Do you remember your first job? I was cutting lawns at age 14 and working at a park district as a concession worker at 15 years old.

 - Play gaming apps that pay real money

 - Selling goods online

 - Sell scrap metal for cash

 - Teach computer basics to adults

-- Tutor – reading or math tutor for elementary
+- Tutor – reading or math tutor for elementary school students

 - Window washing